 The method of cocaine ingestion influences withdrawal.
 For example, a person who smokes crack cocaine usually experiences sudden and extremely uncomfortable feelings.
 Also, mixing the drug with other substances, like alcohol or marijuana, can increase the symptoms’ intensity.

-Start Your Cocaine Detox at Atlanta Detox Center
+Explore the Cocaine Detox Program at Atlanta Detox Center

 Cocaine abuse is a disorder that needs a residential addiction treatment program to prevent it from ruining your life in many ways.
 If you are struggling with this condition, a cocaine detox program can help you regain your life.
-Contact Atlanta Detox Center at 833.631.0534 to get started on a medical detox program.
+Although the thought of cocaine withdrawal symptoms might prevent some people from receiving the treatment they so desperately need, our Atlanta Detox Center team encourages people to begin their recovery journeys with our team of compassionate medical professionals.